Frida Kahlo: Commemorations and characterizations

 In 2018, San Francisco Board of Supervisors unanimously voted to rename Phelan Avenue to Frida Kahlo Way.
 Frida Kahlo Way is the home of City College of San Francisco and Archbishop Riordan High School.

-In 2019, a temporary mural of and called “Frida Kahlo” was painted by Rafael Blanco, for which he won a third-place prize at the Reno Mural Festival in Nevada.
+In 2019, a temporary mural of and called "Frida Kahlo" was painted by Rafael Blanco, for which he won a third-place prize at the Reno Mural Festival in Nevada.

-In 2019, Frida's “Fantasmones Siniestros” (“Sinister Ghosts”) was burned to ashes, publicizing an Ethereum NFT.
+Also in 2019, Frida's "Fantasmones Siniestros" ("Sinister Ghosts") was burned to ashes, publicizing an Ethereum NFT.

+Also in 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Kahlo for 1938.

 In 2022, as part of a collaboration with Centre Pompidou, Swatch released a watch based on The Frame.

+Selected quotes

+Frida was a prolific writer, documenting her opinions, life and struggles in numerous illustrated journals, letters and other writings.